The left side of the main window shows the list of Managed Certificates the app is currently looking after.

 You can also choose to make requests (GET or POST) to custom http based web hooks.

-The In Progress view shows any currenty running request/renewals.
+The In Progress view shows any currently running request/renewals.

 Commonly used settings you can specify include: